friendship1/ContestCountdown-AIConf/README.md

 # FORKED FROM rag-hav/ContestCountdown
-Most of the code is borrowed from the following link: https://github.com/rag-hav/ContestCountdown
+**Most of the code is borrowed from the following link** https://github.com/rag-hav/ContestCountdown

+Both gnome-extension can be used simultaneously
 # Contest Countdown

 Gnome extension that shows a countdown to the next codeforces contest in the top bar of gnome (panel).